Working Tickets in the App

 The additional notification email field includes a short inline hint that added addresses receive public ticket updates by email.

-For tickets created from Discord, the app no longer shows the synthetic internal fallback email in ticket detail.
-Instead, the reporter is shown as a read-only guild member field without interactive dropdown controls.
+For tickets created from Discord, the reporter is shown as a read-only workspace member field without interactive dropdown controls.
 Tickets created by mail or the public ticket form still show the normal reporter email field.

 For existing tickets, edits autosave automatically after a short delay.
 The ticket header shows whether changes are currently saving, already saved, or failed to save.
 Other ticket-detail actions such as create, message send, attachment actions, and link validation show inline notices in the same header area instead of disappearing as temporary snackbars.
 All ticket-detail labels, banners, validation messages, conversation badges, and linked-resource hints follow the app language.
 Master-ticket relation sections, relation dialogs, and progressive loading skeleton headings in ticket detail also follow the selected app language across all supported locales.
 In light theme, success banners in ticket detail use a darker success color so save-state text stays readable.